Evergreen Game

-Beginning with Howard Staunton in 1853, the game has been extensively analysed over the years, particularly the critical positions before and after White's remarkable 19th move, Rad1.
+Beginning with Howard Staunton in 1853, the game has been extensively analyzed over the years, particularly the critical positions before and after White's remarkable 19th move, Rad1.
 Although defensive resources for Black have since been found, Anderssen's combination remains much admired.

 After Anderssen's death in 1879, Wilhelm Steinitz published a tribute in The Field in which he annotated Anderssen's two most famous games, the Evergreen and the Immortal Game against Lionel Kieseritzky.
 Annotating 19.Rad1, Steinitz wrote, "An evergreen in the laurel crown of the departed chess hero", thus giving this game its name.